-- (d) The Company's substantial shareholders collectively hold a minority shareholding of about 42.24% in GICHF, with GIC Re holding 15.26%, New India holding 8.53%, National holding 5.58%, Oriental holding 5.52% and United India holding 7.35%, and are totally independent of each other and are fully Board-run companies, where each of them does not control the actions of the others in relation to the management of GICHF or the Company; and - (e) GICHF is in the business of providing housing finance and regulated by NHB.
+- (d) The Company's substantial shareholders collectively hold a minority shareholding of about 42.41% in GICHF, with GIC Re holding 15.26%, New India holding 8.65%, National holding 5.63%, Oriental holding 5.52% and United India holding 7.35%., and are totally independent of each other and are fully Board-run companies, where each of them does not control the actions of the others in relation to the management of GICHF or the Company; and - (e) GICHF is in the business of providing housing finance and regulated by NHB.
 GICHF is not in the business of insurance and reinsurance.
-Hence the business of GICHF is unrelated to the business of the Company or any of the Company's substantial shareholders. - (f) Mr N.S.R.
-Chandra Prasad is independent from management and business relationships with the Company, has not served on the Board for a continuous period of 9 years or longer, but is not independent from substantial shareholders of the Company by reason of his being an independent director of Prestige Assurance Plc, Nigeria ("Prestige"), a corporation which is a subsidiary of New India, a substantial shareholder of the Company. - (g) Notwithstanding the foregoing relationship with the substantial shareholder, New India, it was determined that Mr N. S. R. Chandra Prasad's independent business judgement and ability to act in the interests of the Company will not be impeded for the following reasons: - (1) Mr N. S. R. Chandra Prasad has been appointed as an independent non-executive director of Prestige in accordance with applicable Nigerian law and regulations; - (2) Mr N. S. R. Chandra Prasad's independence in relation to Prestige allows him to maintain his independence in relation to the Company; - (3) Prestige is a publicly listed company in Nigeria, which is subject to regulations governing the appointment of independent directors; - (4) Mr N. S. R. Chandra Prasad was nominated by the Administration Committee of Prestige, which is headed by an independent director; - (5) Mr N. S. R. Chandra Prasad has no pecuniary relationship with Prestige (other than for director's fees) and no pecuniary relationship with any of the shareholders of Prestige including The New India Assurance Co Ltd, the 69% shareholder of Prestige; and - (6) the Company has not received payments from or made payments to Prestige in the current or immediately preceding financial year; and - i.
-Mr G. Srinivasan is independent from management and business relationships with the Company, has not served on the Board for a continuous period of 9 years or longer, but is not independent from substantial shareholders of the Company by reason of his being: - (1) a non-executive director of GICHFL Financial Services Private Limited ("GFinance"), a whollyowned subsidiary of GICHF, a listed corporation in India in which the substantial shareholders of the Company hold an aggregate shareholding of 42.24%, with each of them holding less than 20% of the shares of GICHF; and
+Hence the business of GICHF is unrelated to the business of the Company or any of the Company's substantial shareholders. - g.
+Mr. N.S.R.
+Chandra Prasad is independent from management and business relationships with the Company, has not served on the Board for a continuous period of 9 years or longer, but is not independent from substantial shareholders of the Company by reason of his being an independent director of Prestige Assurance Plc, Nigeria ("Prestige"), a corporation which is a subsidiary of New India, a substantial shareholder of the Company. - h.
+Notwithstanding the foregoing relationship with the substantial shareholder, New India, it was determined that Mr. N. S. R. Chandra Prasad's independent business judgement and ability to act in the interests of the Company will not be impeded for the following reasons: - (1) Mr. N. S. R. Chandra Prasad has been appointed as an independent non-executive director of Prestige in accordance with applicable Nigerian law and regulations; - (2) Mr. N. S. R. Chandra Prasad's independence in relation to Prestige allows him to maintain his independence in relation to the Company; - (3) Prestige is a publicly listed company in Nigeria, which is subject to regulations governing the appointment of independent directors; - (4) Mr. N. S. R. Chandra Prasad was nominated by the Administration Committee of Prestige, which is headed by an independent director; - (5) Mr. N. S. R. Chandra Prasad has no pecuniary relationship with Prestige (other than for director's fees) and no pecuniary relationship with any of the shareholders of Prestige including The New India Assurance Co Ltd, the 69% shareholder of Prestige; and - (6) the Company has not received payments from or made payments to Prestige in the current or immediately preceding financial year; and - 2.6.
+The NC and Board, with the relevant Director abstaining from all deliberations and voting in respect of his or her own review and with any interested Director abstaining in respect of the review of any other Director, also considered each Director's length of service on the Board when assessing a Director's independence on the Board.
+The NC and Board noted that a number of Directors had served on the Board for an aggregate period of close to or more than 9 years, namely: - a.
+Mr. A. K. Saxena, who had served as a non-executive and non-independent Director from 20 September 2012 to 30 June 2016, and as an independent Director from 25 August 2016 to the date of this Report, being an aggregate period of approximately 12 years and 4 months and for a continuous period of approximately 8 years and 7 months from the date he became an independent Director up to the date of this Report;